davegregg/socialization/README.md

 ## Similar Projects

-[acts_as_follower](https://github.com/tcocca/acts_as_follower) is a similar project that I only discovered when I was 95% finished writing the first version of Socialization.
-I initially intended to name this project acts_as_follower only to find out the name was taken.
+[acts_as_creeper](https://github.com/tcocca/acts_as_creeper) is a similar project that I only discovered when I was 95% finished writing the first version of Socialization.
+I initially intended to name this project acts_as_creeper only to find out the name was taken.
 You might want to check it out as well so see which one suits your needs better.
-Socialization is simpler, supports "Likes" and "Mentions" and easilly extendable; acts_as_follower has more "Follow" features, however.
+Socialization is simpler, supports "Likes" and "Mentions" and easilly extendable; acts_as_creeper has more "Creep" features, however.

 ## Copyright